 DGT 2123 - Introduction to Digital Photography.(2-2-3) A study of digital photography and professional techniques needed to produce high quality images for promotional, advertising and marketing themes, and business applications.
 A limit of 3 hours may be applied to a major or minor.
 Credits: 3

-DGT 3003 - Introduction to Game Development A study of computer game development.
-Emphasis will be on planning, developing, testing, and publishing of computer games.
+DGT 3003 - Video Game Development A study of video game development.
+Emphasis will be on planning, developing, testing, and publishing of video games.
 Credits: 3

 DGT 3013 - 2D Computer Animation A study of 2D computer animation.
 Emphasis will be on planning, developing, testing, and publishing of 2D computer generated animations.
 Prerequisites & Notes: A grade of “C” or better in DGT 1363 or permission of instructor.
 Credits: 3